 – Passport and a copy of the photo and visa page

 – Completed Application Form

-- Passport sized photo (1)
+– Passport-sized photo (1)

 – Fee : THB 1000

 You just turn in the above to the officer who in turn will stamp your passport with a re-entry logo.
-You may request for multiple entries should you anticipate more trips abroad in the future.
-Be sure that the Immigration Officer sees your re-entry permit at the immigration booth so your visa won’t get cancelled.
+You may request multiple entries should you anticipate more trips abroad in the future.
+Be sure that the Immigration Officer sees your re-entry permit at the immigration booth so your visa won’t get canceled.